 Effective team building is often described as the most crucial skill for a business leader to have, likely because it’s both valuable and difficult.
-Coalescing a group of high-performing talents is easier said than done, but an effort well worth making if having a great company is your goal.
+Coalescing a group of high-performing talents is easier said than done, but it’s an effort well worth making if having a great company is your goal.

-Ambitious workers who may otherwise be inclined to find opportunity elsewhere can be retained more easily if they feel their professional ambitions can be met within your organization.
+Ambitious workers who may otherwise be inclined to find opportunities elsewhere can be retained if they feel their professional ambitions can be met within your organization.
 Developing their skills and giving them the chance to use them is how the greatest companies stay great.

-Such perks are an attractive lure for talented people, but without a strong foundational ethos of growth and teamwork, they’ll amount to little more than window dressing.
+Such perks are an attractive lure for talented people, but without a solid foundational ethos of growth and teamwork, they’ll amount to little more than window dressing.
 What the best companies do to develop and retain great employees isn’t rocket science; it can be emulated by companies of any size, in any industry.
-It just takes dedication, conscientiousness, and creativity on the part of those at the helm.
+It just takes dedication, conscientiousness and creativity on the part of those at the helm.

 It may seem simple, but employee recognition can go a long way in terms of encouraging good performance and retention.
 Everyone likes to know when they do something well.
 The best businesses have employee recognition plans to reward staff for excellent performance and important milestones.
 This shows employees that you notice and appreciate their efforts.